Jack23162329/ChessGame_Auto/README.md

 ## Known Problems
 1. We cannot play with KNIGHT, BISHOP and other pieces since we have not implemented the piece grasping function.
-2. Due to the manipulator's workspace limitations, we cannot reach the last row of the chessboard (a8, b8, etc.).
+2. Due to the manipulator's workspace limitations, we cannot reach the last row of the chessboard (a8, b8, etc.).(solved by using UR robot)

 ---